RhinoSecurityLabs/ccat/README.md

       ![CCAT Scenario Diagram](/docs/images/scenario/ccat_pull_repo_menu.png)

-    * There are two options to pull from ECR reposototies.
-We will choice single reposotiry with multiple tags option.
+    * Then there are two options to pull from ECR reposototies so the attacker chooses a single repository with multiple tags option

       ![CCAT Scenario Diagram](/docs/images/scenario/ccat_pull_repo_options.png)

-    * You will be promoted to provide AWS region, ECR repository URI, repository tags to pull a repository from ECR.
+    * Then the attacker will be promoted to provide AWS region, ECR repository URI, repository tags

       ![CCAT Scenario Diagram](/docs/images/scenario/ccat_pull_single_repo.png)